-Do you want to start using the digital world to make faster and easier payments?
-Is this your first time using an electronic check, also known as an e-check?
+Do you want to streamline your business by using the digital world to make faster and easier payments?
+Is this your first time using an electronic check, also known as a digital check?

-If so, then it’s important for you to understand how to send an e-check now so that you start off on the right foot.
-If you’re used to purchasing items with paper checks, then you’ll be happy to know that doing so with a digital alternative is very simple.
+If so, then it’s important for you to understand how to send electronic checks now, so that you start off on the right foot.
+If you’re used to mailing out paper checks to your employees, then you’ll be happy to know that doing so with a digital alternative is very simple.

 The process isn’t too different from traditional checks, but the electronic process makes it faster and cheaper.
 As a result, you’ll save time and money while keeping your transactions safe and efficient.

 Are you ready to join the 21st century when it comes to checking?
-Here’s a little guide on how to send an e-check in three easy steps:
+Here’s a little guide on how to send electronic checks in three easy steps:

-If you’re wondering how to send a check online, the best place to start is the internet.
+If you’re wondering how to send electronic checks, the best place to start is the internet.
 Good thing you’re already here!
-There are many options for online checking.
+There are many options for sending checks online.
 Do a little research to find one that’s a good fit for you.

-Look for a company with a variety of e-checking and related services, scaling from the individual to the business level.
-They tend to have faster payment processing.
-They’re also more likely to work with your bank.
+Look for a company with a variety of payment processing solutions that will support scaling your business to a high-volume.
+They tend to have faster payment processing while tailoring to your business type.

 It’s also important to find a service that keeps it simple for the recipient.
 You’ll have to create an account to send checks, but your recipient shouldn’t have to!
+You want your recipient to have the simplest experience possible so they enjoy doing business with you.
+There’s no need for them to exhaust themselves learning how to do an electronic check.
 They also shouldn’t have to enter sensitive banking information.